 It’s one of the many examples of why coffee is good for you.

 Or, you could use a caffeine pill, but what would be the fun in that?

-Under this condition, doses of 400 mg, three times per day of ibuprofen has been shown to reduce DOMS.
+Under this condition, doses of 400 mg, three times per day of ibuprofen, reduces delayed onset muscle soreness.

 Building a stronger, healthier, fitter body causes frequent discomfort, periodic soreness, and occasional pain.
 Of course, so does living a sedentary lifestyle if you give it enough time.

 Delayed onset muscle soreness is an inevitable effect of a new or tough training session.
 It won’t last forever, and you can do a lot to minimize the muscle soreness, including: